vollyimnetz/animatedDoughnutDiagram/README.md

 # animatedDoughnutDiagram

-Just practice a little the use of canvas.
+Just practice the use of canvas a little.